Merak, Ladakh: History

-In 2018, a telescope was installed to study solar chromosphere.
-The new installation named as Indian Astronomical Observatory, Merak.
+In 2018, a telescope was installed to study solar chromosphere at Indian Astronomical Observatory, Merak.
+The village is also the proposed site for National Large Solar Telescope (NLST), a Gregorian multi-purpose open telescope.
+Stable Auroral Red (SAR) arcs were observed in Merak in November 2023 and during the May 2024 solar storms.

 In 2021, the village got its first tap water supply.
 Also, BSNL, a state-run telecom service provider got approval from Indian Army for a 25-km optical fibre cable link between Merak and Chushul for civilian telecom traffic.